MetaMask/core/docs/writing-controllers.md

 export { FooController, getDefaultFooControllerState } from './FooController';
 ```

-## Treat all arguments as "options"
+## Use single "options bag" for constructor arguments

-Each controller receives all of its arguments via a single "options bag".
+A controller should receive all of its arguments as named argument via a single "options bag".
 These arguments must include those that are required by `BaseController` (`messenger`, `metadata`, `name`, and `state`).
 However, they may also include any that are required by the controller itself; there is no need for additional positional arguments after the options bag:

 🚫 **`isEnabled` is a separate argument**